-Gavin Turk works and lives in London.
-The British artist is the pioneer of various sculpture forms, frequently used and commonly appreciated nowadays in British art like bronze, mummification, references from historical and art icons as well as the use of rubbish in artworks.
-His installations and sculptures deal with issues like identity, authenticity and value of art.
-Concerned with the transformative effect of the reception by the myth of the artist and the authorship of a work, Turk’s engagement with this modernist, avant-garde debate stretches back to the ready-mades of Marcel Duchamp.
+Gavin Turk has pioneered many forms of contemporary British sculpture, including the painted bronze, the waxwork, the recycled art-historical icon and the use of rubbish in art.
+Turk's installations and sculptures deal with issues of authorship, authenticity and identity.
+Concerned with the 'myth' of the artist and the 'authorship' of a work, Turk's engagement with this modernist, avant-garde debate stretches back to the ready-mades of Marcel Duchamp.